 Ways to obtain a vital record:

-Birth records are public information 100 years after the date of the event; death, marriage, and divorce records, 25 years after the event.
-Vital Records are available to immediate family members only- mother, father, husband, wife, child, brother, sister and grandparents with valid ID.
-Birth records can be issued to the legal guardian with proof of custody papers.
-Aunts, uncles, cousins, in-laws, etc. cannot obtain a Vital Record.
+Birth records become public information 100 years after the date of the event.
+Death, marriage, and divorce records become public information 25 years after the event.
+Vital records are available to immediate family members only: mother, father, spouse, child, brother, sister, and grandparents with valid identification.
+Birth records can be issued to a legal guardian with proof of custody.
+Aunts, uncles, cousins, in-laws, and any other person cannot obtain a person’s vital record.